Vallourec: History

 In June 2005, Vallourec gained full control of V&M Tubes by purchasing Mannesmann-Röhrenwerke's 45% stake in the company.
 In 2006, following the purchase, the group entered the CAC 40 index, listed on the Paris Stock Exchange.
 Also, in that same year, following the acquisition of the American company OMSCO in September 2005, Vallourec became the world's second largest manufacturer of drill pipes.
 The drill pipe operations were regrouped under the name VAM Drilling, and in 2013 renamed Vallourec Drilling Products.

 Vallourec continues to develop its operations in the Oil & Gas sectors, reinforcing its presence in China and the Middle East and investing in tubes for nuclear plants.

 During the last years, Vallourec announced two major investments, in 2010, they announced plans to build a new tubing factory in Youngstown, Ohio for a sum of $650 million, to support the long-term development of alternative gas production (shale gas) in the United States.
 In 2011, Vallourec & Sumitomo Tubos do Brasil (VSB) was founded through a joint venture between Vallourec (56%) and Sumitomo (44%) featuring a new plant which is located in Jeceaba, Brazil.

 On 1 October 2013, all of the company's divisions were rebranded under the name Vallourec.

 Vallourec contributed to the renovation of Brazil's major football stadiums for the 2014 FIFA World Cup.

 In January 2016, Vallourec announced a strategic partnership with Technip, one of the world leaders in project management and engineering for energy.
 In February 2016, Vallourec announced a 1 billion € capital increase and increased its participation in the Chinese company Tianda Oil Pipe (TOP).

-In recent years Vallourec has built up production capacities in Brasil, China and the US and reduced the European actives by selling off or closing down the steel works in Saint-Saulve, the rolling mills in Zeithain, Montbard, Déville-lès-Rouen, Düsseldorf-Reisholz, Düsseldorf-Rath and Mülheim-an-der-Ruhr.
+In recent years Vallourec has reduced the European actives by selling off or closing down the steel works in Saint-Saulve, the rolling mills in Zeithain, Montbard, Déville-lès-Rouen, Düsseldorf-Reisholz, Düsseldorf-Rath and Mülheim-an-der-Ruhr.

-In 2022 Philippe Guillemot replaces Edouard Guinotte as Chairman and CEO of Vallourec.
+In 2022 Philippe Guillemot replaces Edouard Guinotte as chairman and CEO of Vallourec.

+In August 2024, ArcelorMittal acquired a 27.5% stake in Vallourec for €955 million from the investment fund Apollo.
+The increase in the steel giant's ownership raises the possibility of a future takeover bid.
+This strategic capital reinforcement, combined with the restructuring initiated by Philippe Guillemot, positions Vallourec on a path of sustainable and competitive growth in global markets.